- About Us

 Although visa rules can change without notice, past participants have been able to extend their visa for a short time after the program ends if your visa was issued outside China.
 Speak to your Alliance Resident Director about extending your visa.
 The current cost to extend your visa is approximately $140, but this fee can change at any time.
 Keep in mind that if you want to stay in China longer than 180 days, you are required to get a physical.

 This depends on the number of ‘entries’ your visa contains.
 If you wish to travel outside mainland China during or at the conclusion of your program, you must request a 'double' entry visa or a 'multi' entry visa.
 Whether or not you are awarded a 'double' or 'multi' entry visa is at the discretion of the Chinese consular officer processing your visa application.
-Oasis China Visa service usually secures multi-entry visas for all Alliance students.
-However, if you are awarded a single entry visa, you can purchase another visa 'entry' when you arrive in China for an additional fee.

 The first step to staying healthy in China is to fully disclose any pre-existing health issues or concerns on the Special Needs Form before you go.
 This allows the Alliance to be sure that your needs can be accommodated in the local context and anticipate any care that you might require.